===================

 clojure core.async go

-One particularly annoying difference between the core.async and Go is that you can’t wrap function calls with the go macro.
+One particularly annoying difference between core.async and Go is that you can’t wrap function calls with the go macro.
 This is due to implementation details of core.async, which can only see the body ‘inside’ the macro and not the functions it may call.
-This is obviously not a problem if the called function doesn’t interact with any channels, but if it does when you might be in trouble.
+This is obviously not a problem if the called function doesn’t interact with any channels, but if it does, then you might be in trouble.
 I’ve touched on this subject in a previous post.

 Read more...